benjymous/annotations/sandman/sandman.32.md

 off the page before reproduction.
 See below.
 Note that Wanda was evidently born male, named Alvin, but now considers herself female.
 	The Game of Wanda is her gender orientation.

+Page 18 panel 1: Martin Tenbone's right eye has apparently been hit.
+The result of another encounter after scaring the black beggar lady, perhaps?
+        panel 3: Note the people's reactions to Martin and the smoke coming from the car on the right.

 Page 19 panel 2:  Barbie doesn't recognize herself:  Part of the Game of Barbara.